afborchert/astl-c/README.md

 }
 ```

-So-called attribution rules consist of a collection of
-tree expressions followed by a block which is executed
+A so-called attribution rule consists of a tree expression followed by a
-for each matching tree expression.
-The tree expressions
+block which is executed for each matching tree expression.
+Any number of
+attribution rules can be specified within an _attribution rules_ section.
-are considered during an implicitly executed traverse of
+The tree expressions of the attribution rules are considered during an
-the syntax tree in depth-first order (by default in
+implicitly executed traverse of the syntax tree in depth-first order (by
-preorder but this can be changed per individual rule).
+default in preorder but this can be changed per individual rule).

+Tree expressions are set in parentheses.
+In their simplest form,
+they specify an operator as string (`"if"` in the example above),
+followed by tree expressions for the direct subnodes.
+An `"if"`
+syntax node has two or three subnodes, the first represents the
+condition, the second represents the statement to be executed
+when the condition is true and the optional third subnode represents
+the else-part.
+Variables can be introduced and bound to subnodes.
+In this case, `cond` and `then` are bound to the first two subnodes
+of the outer `"if"` node, and `if_stmt` to the `"if"` node itself.
+These bound variables can be used within the following block.
+In
+this example, `if_stmt` is passed to the built function `location`
+which returns a string specifying the source location of the
+entire if-statement.

-Add a hash-bang-header to it, i.e. '#!', followed by
+Add a hash-bang-header to it, i.e. '#!', followed by the path to astl-c,
-the path to astl-c, make it executable, and run it with
-all the source files:
+make it executable, and run it with all the source files:

 ```
 $ misra-1410.ast example.c